kjhealy/workflow-paper/plain-person-text.md

 ## What's the Problem?

-The problem, however, is that doing scholarly work is intrinsically a mess.
+The problem is that doing scholarly work is intrinsically a mess.
 There's the annoying business of getting ideas and writing them down, of course, but also everything before, during, and around it: data analysis and all that comes with it, and the tedious but unavoidable machinery of scholarly papers---especially citations and references.
 There is a lot of keep track of, a lot to get right, and a lot to draw together at the time of writing.
 Academic papers are by no means the only form of writing subject to constraints of this sort.
 Consider [this sensible discussion](http://www.leancrew.com/all-this/2013/12/a-free-distraction/) by Dr. Drang, a (pseudonymous) consulting engineer:

 > I don’t write fiction, but I can imagine that a lot of fiction writing can be done without any reference materials whatsoever.
 Similarly, a lot of editorials and opinion pieces are remarkably fact-free; these also can spring directly from the writer’s head.
 But the type of writing I typically do—mostly for work, but also here—is loaded with facts.
 I am constantly referring to photographs, drawings, experimental test results, calculations, reports written by others, textbooks, journal articles, and so on.
 These are not distractions; they are essential to the writing process.
 >